How did F Perkins become the largest manufacturer of diesel engines in the world?

 Pearson sells Mexican Eagle to Shell

 The merger represented the takeover of the largest British company by the largest European company.
-The Shell companies had an output of oil in 1918 roughly double that of Mexican Eagle, around 40 million barrels.
+The Shell companies had an output of oil in 1918 roughly double that of Mexican Eagle, at around 40 million barrels.

 Pearson died in 1927 with an estate valued at £4 million.
 According to his obituary in the Manchester Guardian, he “never lost his accent and pleasant Yorkshire ways”.

-By the early 1930s, Mexican Eagle, in common with its competitors, was decreasing its investment in Mexican oil.
 The Mexican oil industry was nationalised by the government in 1938.

 * Bud Frierman, Lisa, Andrew C. Godley and Judith Wale, ‘Weetman Pearson in Mexico and the Emergence of a British Oil Major, 1901-1919’, Business History Review 81 (2007).